 - Switch to the Syncing tab and just below the Update Auto Syncing button click the Manually Sync comments.

 - Enter the dates of the comments you wish to import into WordPress and click the Run Manual Sync button.
 The maximum period you can sync at any one time is 1 year.
 If you have comments spanning several years, you’ll have to run separate syncs for them.

 - The sync will import the comments for the entered period.
 You can check the imported comments by clicking the View WordPress Comments button at the top of the Syncing page.

-- If not all the comments are imported trying running the manual sync again.
-After its done importing deactivate the Disqus plugin to switch back to the native WordPress comments.
+- If not all the comments are imported, you can try running the manual sync again.
+After it’s done importing, deactivate the Disqus plugin to switch back to the native WordPress comments.

 Known Issues with Disqus Sync Comments